Mugen-Builders/echo-plus-deroll/README.md

     git clone --recursive git@github.com:Mugen-Builders/echo-plus-deroll.git
     ```

-  - You should follow the [instructions](https://github.com/Mugen-Builders/echo-plus-deroll/tree/main/dapp) to build the application and run ( Choose the best mode for you. ) it using [Sunodo](https://docs.sunodo.io/guide/introduction/what-is-sunodo).
+  - You should follow the [instructions](https://github.com/Mugen-Builders/echo-plus-deroll/tree/main/dapp) to build the application and run ( Choose the best mode for you. ) it using [Sunodo](https://docs.sunodo.io/guide/introduction/what-is-sunodo) or [Nonodo](https://github.com/gligneul/nonodo)

   - Now you can start the web frontend that will assist you in interacting with the application.
 Follow these [instructions](https://github.com/prototyp3-dev/frontend-web-cartesi?tab=readme-ov-file#available-scripts).